 Now remove from the heat and add butter and Parmesan.
 Toss well and taste.
 Add more salt and pepper if you'd like.

-Toss the fresh tomato sauce spaghetti with torn basil leaves.
+Toss your fresh tomato sauce with torn basil leaves.

 Now top with extra Parmesan cheese and enjoy!